ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 ----

 ## Managing Layers
 Although this workshop works with only a handful of layers, some projects require you to juggle more than 10 layers.
 Having strategies to stay organized is therefore important.
-Additionally, layers that cover the entire Earth are quite large and require lots of processing power to load anew each time you pan and zoom around your map canvas.
-Best practice is to "hide" or "turn off" layers you aren't using so as not to slow your computer down.
-Below are some ways to stay organized.
+Additionally, layers that cover the entire earth are quite large and require lots of processing power to load anew each time you pan and zoom around your map canvas.
+Best practice is therefore to "hide" or "turn off" layers you aren't using so as not to slow your computer down.
+Below are some tips to stay organized.

 - **Rendering order** Note that we added layers to our project in a very specific order.
 This is because QGIS will render layers from the top down, meaning the layers to the top of your Layers Panel list will sit above the layers below.
 We added provinces and then lakes so that provinces could be seen above countries, and lakes above provinces.
 You can reorder your layers at any time by dragging them up or down.

-- **Turning layers on and off** Turn layers on and off (or hide and show) them by clicking the little check-box beside each layer.
+- **Turning layers on and off** Turn layers on and off (or hide and show them) by clicking the little checkbox beside each layer.
 If you've added a layer but don't see it rendered, it is likely underneath another layer.
 Rather than rearranging every layer until you find it, you can successively turn each layer off until you find the one you're looking for.

 - **Zoom to layer** To zoom to a layer, simply right-click (control-click) any layer and select the top option to "Zoom to Layer(s)". <img src="./images/zoom-to-layers_20250915.png" style="width:22%"> Zooming to a layer simply centers the extent of that layer in your map canvas.
 Often times when you first open a QGIS project, even if data is loaded and turned on, your map canvas will appear blank.
 Zooming to a layer will immediately populate your screen with the loaded layers.
 If you zoom to any of the global layers, you will return to the global view.

-     > Try zooming to `lpr_000b16a_e`, Canadian Provinces.
+     > Try zooming to `lpr_000b16a_e` (Canadian Provinces).

 - **Renaming layers** You can rename layers in the Layers Panel.
 This does not change the datasets themselves, but rather their nicknames as they appear in your QGIS project.
 To rename a layer, simply right-click the layer in your Layers Panel and go to "Rename Layer".